Tiernebre/pokemon-gen-3-livingdex/README.md

 ### Ruby and Sapphire

 - [ ] Defeat the Elite Four and Steven **in both games**.
-- [ ] Complete a hardcore nuzlocke run on Ruby.
 - [ ] Obtain a Gold 4 Star Trainer card in Sapphire.
   - [ ] Get a record in the Hall of Fame.
   - [ ] Complete the Hoenn Pokedex.